brandonpittman/use-idb-keyval/README.md

 # use-idb-keyval

 React hook to help you use IndexDB.
 This acts as a drop-in replacement for `useLocalStorage`.

-It's a fork of [kigiri/react-use-idb](https://github.com/kigiri/react-use-idb/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc).
+This is a fork of [kigiri/react-use-idb](https://github.com/kigiri/react-use-idb/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc).
+The original package hadn't been updated in over a year and no activity seemed to be happening.
+I wanted to fix a bug and use it myself, so here we are. 😀

 ## Why ?